Destinations Greece The Cyclades Mykonos

 Must orderKobe beef gyros + a charcoal cut

-At Bill & Coo The Coast (the adults-only Bill & Coo sister property on Agios Ioannis beach) — chef Yiannis Babalis runs the kitchen, the menu is the Monte-Carlo Beefbar group's Mykonos edit.
+At Bill & Coo The Coast (the adults-only Bill & Coo sister property on Agios Ioannis beach), chef Yiannis Babalis runs the kitchen and the menu is the Monte-Carlo Beefbar group's Mykonos edit.
 Charcoal-grilled steaks, raw beef preparations, the sunset platform straight onto the Agios Ioannis bay.
-The most-considered hotel-restaurant on the south coast.
+The best hotel-restaurant on the south coast.

 Chef Yiannis BabalisBill & Coo The CoastAgios Ioannis

-InsiderArrive by boat if you can — there’s a jetty straight onto Agios Ioannis, and it’s the better entrance than the road.
-The Kobe gyros is the dish to order past the steaks; it’s the one thing you won’t find at the Monte-Carlo original done quite this way.
+InsiderArrive by boat if you can; there's a jetty straight onto Agios Ioannis, and it's the better entrance than the road.
+Past the steaks, the Kobe gyros is the order, and the one thing the Monte-Carlo original doesn't do quite this way.

 Buddha-Bar Beach Mykonos